Blogs

 Search

-Welding engineers should take advantage of prequalified welding procedures when permissible
+Welding engineers should take advantage of prequalified welding procedures when permissible.
+Welding procedure qualification and welder qualification aare important parts of a Welding Quality Standard.

 Should Welding Engineers Use Prequalified Welding Procedures